The Apollo 11 Moon Landing

 While Neil Armstrong pilots the LM, Buzz Aldrin, keys commands into the guidance computer via the DSKY (Display Keyboard), Verb 37 Enter 63 Enter.

 He is calling up the most complex software ever to operate any vehicle, much less a spacecraft.
-The guidance equation must shape a fuel-efficient trajectory that affords visibility of the surface to the crew, enables them to bent the trajectory toward a new site, and operates the descent engine within its constraints.
+The guidance equation must shape a fuel-efficient trajectory that affords visibility of the surface to the crew, enables them to bend the trajectory toward a new site, and operates the descent engine within its constraints.

 The spacecraft maneuvers to the correct attitude and the countdown begins.
 At zero — the moment NASA calls "powered descent initiation" — the engine bursts into flame.
 The LM is flying feet first, thrusting directly against its orbital velocity.
 Two indicators on the DSKY panel are lit, but as the LM passes through an altitude of 38,000 feet the lamp labeled ALT goes out, then the one labeled VEL — signals that the landing radar has locked onto the surface and is measuring altitude and velocity.
 It is unsafe to land without radar data.
 Aldrin keys in Verb 16 Noun 68 Enter, to select a display of radar data on the DSKY — and it is here that the landing goes off the rails.